orgicus/IntelEdisonDemoDaySphericalCoordinates/README.md

 public folder to drop some files because Edison's already running an HTTP server at that location.
 Feel free to use other public http server location if you like.

-In terms of transferind files I've found [FileZilla](https://filezilla-project.org/download.php?type=client) as a quick solution.
+In terms of transfering files I've found [FileZilla](https://filezilla-project.org/download.php?type=client) as a quick solution.
 Simply setup a new site pointing to your edison, using SFTP as the transfer protocol, "Ask for password as the logon type" with username ```root```.

 One that's setup run the WS server: